This year is my second Pride Month. And while we do this every year

 My usual design process often starts this way.
 I gather a bunch of

-inspirations, and I go to Figma to build some mockups of what I think
+inspirations, and I go to Figma to build some mockups of what I

-employers.
-After having an initial design, I leave Figma to the side
+recruiters and employers.
+After having an initial design, I leave

-and start coding.
-This is where the bulk of the work resides.
-Being a
+Figma to the side and start coding.
+This is where the bulk of the

-developer, I tend to design in the browser at this stage, and any
+work resides.
+Being a developer, I tend to design in the browser at

-modifications to the design, I do it in the browser’s developer tools.
+this stage, and any modifications to the design, I do it in the

-Firefox is my browser of choice because it has a set of developer
+browser’s developer tools.
+Firefox is my browser of choice because

-tools that I don’t feel like it’s fighting me rather than working with
+it has a set of developer tools that I don’t feel like it’s fighting

 At this stage, I fire up my website repository.
 My website is built